 “But, how much of each stock should I buy?” she asked with the curiosity of an eager student.
-I suggested that she do some research on their financials and look at a 52-week stock movement and invest her funds and monitor closely.
+I suggested that she research their financials, look at a 52-week stock movement, and invest her funds and monitor closely.
 As I was about to ask her what her risk-taking capacity was, I realized that she was looking for a comprehensive solution for allocating her funds by investing the right amount in different stocks and building an optimal portfolio.
-I don’t think, for a retail stock investor, there is any tool available that helps in maximizing profits and minimizing losses or making optimal investment decisions without asking questions about the investor’s risk-taking capacity i.e. by solely relying on the performance of different stocks.
+I don’t think, for a retail stock investor, there is any tool available that helps in maximizing profits and minimizing losses or making optimal investment decisions without asking questions about the investor’s risk-taking capacity, i.e., by solely relying on the performance of different stocks.

 This whole episode prompted me to discuss this problem with my data scientist friend Dr. Prateek Aggarwal.
 That’s when we decided to perform an in-depth analysis of standard portfolio theory.
 Our research helped us arrive at the following conclusions about the existing state around portfolio allocation.

-The research groups of many financial institutions are using modern data analysis tools including sentiment analysis to reach the right mix of allocation.
-With all this allocation theory we still have certain unanswered questions;
+The research groups of many financial institutions are using modern data analysis tools, including sentiment analysis, to reach the right mix of allocation.
+With all this allocation theory, we still have few unanswered questions;

-- If you had just one risky instrument to invest in and you wanted to maximize your return, standard portfolio theory advocates that you should invest all your cash in this instrument if it is a profitable investment.
-This, however, does not intuitively make sense, since even for a profitable instrument, investment automatically comes with a risk of loss that one needs to be prepared for by holding some cash back for future investment if the instrument drops in value temporarily.
+- Suppose you had just one risky instrument to invest in, and you wanted to maximize your return.
+In that case, standard portfolio theory advocates that you invest all your cash in this instrument if it is a profitable investment.
+This, however, does not intuitively make sense since even for a profitable instrument, investment automatically comes with a risk of loss that one needs to be prepared for by holding some cash back for future investment if the instrument drops in value temporarily.

-After reviewing the literature and fully grasping the issues at hand, we started working on finding a solution using data science, artificial intelligence and sentiment analysis.
+After reviewing the literature and fully grasping the issues at hand, we started finding a solution using data science, artificial intelligence, and sentiment analysis.
 Last month we were delighted to come up with an approach that addresses the above three questions.

-The mathematical computation in the approach is non-trivial and required using numerical and machine learning principles to solve complex portfolio allocation problems.
+The mathematical computation approach is non-trivial and requires using numerical and machine learning principles to solve complex portfolio allocation problems.
 We validated the results by applying the algorithm to stock market data using a model-train-and-test approach using historical data.
-We are happy with the test results, so far.
+We are happy with the test results so far.

-My friend, Prateek with his great data science knowledge, contributed significantly to developing the algorithm for allocation with cash hold back.
-Data and Analytics group of EnSignis Digital gets tremendous benefits from the very experience from him.
-I believe the algorithm that got developed has the potential to solving some other complex business problems for other industries.
-For now, we are focusing on bringing this to market so that retail investors can get the allocation to advise which has some logic behind it.
+With his excellent data science knowledge, my friend Prateek contributed significantly to developing the algorithm for allocation with cash hold back.
+The data and analytics group of EnSignis Digital gets tremendous benefits from his same experience.
+I believe the algorithm that got developed can solve some other complex business problems for different industries.
+For now, we are focusing on bringing this to market so that retail investors can get the allocation to advise, which has some logic behind it.